eaon/tor2tcp-sample/README.md

-Say for example you have a website that you feel comfortable having online via a public domain name, but you do not feel comfortable having it hosted on the location of its clearnet IP because \$reason (for example you are [The Pirate Bay](http://jntlesnev5o7zysa.onion/)).
+Say for example you have a website that you feel comfortable having online via a public domain name, but you do not feel comfortable having it hosted on the location of its clearnet IP because $reason (for example you are [The Pirate Bay](http://jntlesnev5o7zysa.onion/)).
 Or you want to store all your e-mail in an undisclosed location.
-This configuration enables the transferring machine to know as little as possible about the actual hosting machine (because it's really a .onion) while using very little resources (i.e. a VPS with 128MB RAM for little \$currency/\$timeframe) on the transparent proxy machine and even less time to set it up.
+This configuration enables the transferring machine to know as little as possible about the actual hosting machine (because it's really a .onion) while using very little resources (i.e. a VPS with 128MB RAM for little $currency/$timeframe) on the transparent proxy machine and even less time to set it up.

 ## tl;dr